SiqiTao/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 | Quebec               |  378800 |   39000 |
 | Saskatchewan         | 1104300 |   58000 |

 Table 1.
-Max and Min number of horses in each province between 1940 and 1972
+Maximum and minimum number of horses in each province between 1940 and 1972

 Below we zoom in and look at the province of Alberta: